Constitution, Banned Books and First Amendment Rights

 Includes a visual chart displaying the number of challenges by the reason for challenge.

-- Frequently Challenged Books of the 21st Century
+- Most Frequently Challenged Authors of the 21st Century

 Compiled by the American Library Association, this site includes the top ten challenged books by year from 2001-2011.

-Challenges to library materials from all types of Oregon libraries from July 2011-June 2012.
+Challenges to library materials from all types of Oregon libraries from July 2012-June 2013.

 - Title Index to Challenges